Bin-Chen-Lab/insilicoCell/README.md

 <Br>

-Another example involving a longer conversation with InsilicoCell on the topic of PD-L1 inhibitor screening can be viewed [here](https://claude.ai/share/aaea143e-17dc-4e3d-9f10-1be214f6b782).

 You can chat with InsilicoCell for multiple rounds in the same conversation.
 Depending on your question, the interface may need to discuss with you for more details for a better answer.
 For example, if you ask questions about perturbing a cellular context that is not in the built-in cell library of InsilicoCell, the assistant will first ask you to either upload the originally untreated cell transcriptome data ([File 2](https://github.com/Bin-Chen-Lab/insilicoCell#file-2-cell-transcriptome-required-for-5-of-7-tasks)), or it will search on web for the originally untreated cell transcriptome data.
 After that, it will predict the perturbed state of that cellular context.
-A conversation with InsilicoCell about uploading files of your own interested cell type which is not originally in the built-in cell library can be viewed [here](https://claude.ai/share/63905f82-4bf1-406a-9a1d-92bc7dc26462).
+An example conversation with InsilicoCell about uploading files of your own interested cell type which is not originally in the built-in cell library can be viewed [here](https://claude.ai/share/63905f82-4bf1-406a-9a1d-92bc7dc26462).
+We also showed an example in the introduction video with user file uploading, you can reproduce the conversation in the video using the demo file of untreated cell transcriptome data [here](https://github.com/Bin-Chen-Lab/insilicoCell/blob/main/InsilicoCell/demo_data/M229_transposed.csv).

 For drug screening questions, the assistant will offer two choices: